Piszmog/svelte-library-template/README.md

 ## Why Another Template?

 There are a few __Svelte__ templates out there for setting up a Library of sharable components.
 But either these templates were out-of-date, incorrectly setup, or had their own issues.
 This template is based on all the other Svelte Templates out there.

+## Tailwind

+See the `tailwind` branch for example of integrating Tailwind into the library with Storybook.